Laserfiche/lf-lookup-tables-cli/README.md

 ## Build and Run this App

-To compile, and execute this program which will print out the help documentation in the output window:
+To compile, and execute this program locally:
 - Open a terminal window.
 - Enter the following commands: